-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company 0 If an emerging growth company, indicate by check mark if the registrant has elected pursuant to Section 13(a) of the Exchange Act. \Box not to use the ex stended transition period for complying with any new or revised financial accounting st tandards provided If securities are registered pursuant to Section 12(b) of the Act, indicate by check marissued financial statements. \Box k whether the fin ancial statements of the registrant included in the filing reflect the correction of an error t to previously Indicate by check mark whether any of those error corrections are restatements that re the relevant recovery period pursuant to $\S240.10D-1(b)$. \square equired a recovery v analysis of incentive-based compensation received by any of the registrant's executive of officers during Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No 🗷 executive officer and director and by each other person who may be deemed to be an ecrtain persons are affiliates of the registrant for any other purpose. affiliate of the reg was approximately \$ 266,366,137.
-Shares of the registrant's Class A common stock helgistrant have been excluded from this computation.
-This calculation does not reflect a det As of March 20, 2023, there were 138,734,688 shares of the registrant's Class A com mon stock, at \$0.
-0001 par value, outstanding.
-2
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company [ ark if the registrant has elected not to use the extended transition period for complying with ovided pursuant to Section 13(a) of the Exchange Act.□ If securities are registered pursuant to Section 12(b) of in the filing reflect the correction of an error to previous f the Act, indicate by check mark whether the financial statements of the registrant included ously issued financial statements. □ · · rrections are restatements that required a recovery analysis of incentive-based compensation during the relevant recovery period pursuant to §240.10D-1(b).□ Indicate by check mark whether the registrant is a she ll company (as defined in Rule 12b-2 of the Act).
+Yes □ No 🗷 of the registrant's Class A common stock held by each on stock held by non-affiliates as of June 30, 2022 was approximately \$266,366,137.
+Shares a executive officer and director and by each other person who may be deemed to be an a computation.
+This calculation does not reflect a determination that certain persons are As of March 20, 2023, there were 138,734,688 shares of the registrant's Class A common stock, at \$0.0001 par value, outstanding.